Byzantine–Ottoman wars: Ottoman victory: 1424–1453

-Other than these major European powers, the only others were the Italian city-states.
+The only other major European powers were the Italian city-states.
 Genoa and Venice were both enemies of the Ottomans, but also of each other.
 The Venetians considered sending their fleet up to attack the fortifications guarding the Dardanelles and the Bosporus, thereby relieving the city, but the force was too small and arrived too late.
 The Ottomans would have overpowered any military assistance provided by one city, even one as large and powerful as the Venetian Republic.
 In any case some 2,000 mercenaries, mostly Italian under Giovanni Giustiniani Longo, arrived to assist in the defense of the city.
 The city's entire defense fell to these mercenaries and 5,000 militia soldiers raised from a city whose population had been seriously eroded by heavy taxation, plague and civil conflict.
-Though poorly trained, the defenders were well armed with many weapons, except for any cannons to match the Ottoman's own artillery.
+Though poorly trained, the defenders were well armed with many weapons, except for any cannons to match the Ottomans' own artillery.

 The city's largest church, the Hagia Sophia, was converted into a mosque.
 From 1935 to 2020 it served as a museum of Constantinopolitan legacy before being re-converted into a mosque.

-The city's fall was not a result of the Ottoman artillery nor their naval supremacy (many Italian ships were able to aid and then escape the city).
 The fall of Constantinople came about due to the combined weight of overwhelming odds stacked against the city – outnumbered by more than ten to one, the defenders were overcome by sheer attrition as well as the skill of the Ottoman Janissaries.
-As the Ottomans continued their seemingly unsuccessful and costly assaults, many in their camp began to doubt the success of the siege; history had shown the city to be invincible to Ottoman siege.
 In an effort to raise morale, the Sultan then made a speech reminding his troops of the vast wealth and pillaging of the city to come.
 An all-out assault captured the city on May 29, 1453.
 As the Ottomans fanned out to sack the city, their naval discipline began to collapse and many Genoans and Venetians escaped in vessels from the city, including Niccolò Barbaro, a Venetian surgeon present at the siege who wrote: